shtalinberg/django-el-pagination/doc/twitter_pagination.rst

 after the table itself, but the loaded content should be placed inside the table.

-For any case like this, you may specify the *pageSelector* option that points to the element that will hold the cumulative data:
+For any case like this, you may specify the *contentSelector* option that points to the element that will wrap the cumulative data:

 .. code-block:: html+django